 How to Choose the Right Prize for Your Contest or Sweepstakes

-Why do people register for contests?
+Why do people register for contests and sweepstakes?

 I see you rolling your eyes at the screen.
 I know it seems obvious.
 But it is important to note.